pierrebai/QtAdditions/examples/ExampleListHeaderWidget/README.md

 the widgets that are placed at the top of each column.
 It also handles placing and resizing the widgets so that they fit within the header.

-Since the widgets are placed on top of the header, it is recommended to *not* set any title for that column and instead use a widget that has a label.
+Since the widgets are drawn on top of the header, it is recommended to *not* set any title for that column and instead use a widget that has a label.
 Since we support any widget, you can create a container to place an additional label if the widget you want to use does not have a label.